Prolactin 101: Everything you need to know about prolactin

-- Prolactin is an important hormone that has roles all around the body and within the reproductive system
+- Prolactin is an important hormone for the female reproductive system as well as overall health.

-- Prolactin has a well-established role within breast growth and breast milk production during and after pregnancy
+- Prolactin is involved in stimulating breast growth and breast milk production during and after pregnancy.

 What is prolactin?

-As mentioned, prolactin’s main role is encouraging breast growth and milk production during pregnancy and after we give birth—but it also has important roles in maintaining our metabolism, regulating our stress response, maintaining a functioning immune system and in the development of our reproductive organs.
+Prolactin is a hormone that encourages breast growth and milk production during and after pregnancy, as well as maintaining our metabolism, regulating our stress response, maintaining a functioning immune system and in the development of our reproductive organs.

 Too much prolactin can stop our brains from producing FSH and LH—two key hormones involved in regulating our menstrual cycles and bringing about ovulation.